Journal of Clinical Oncology APRIL 20, 2023

 Resident

-In a patient receiving epcoritamab for R/R LBCL who develops fever and hypotension six hours after the first full dose, what are the immediate management priorities and how does the subcutaneous route of administration affect the typical onset of Cytokine Release Syndrome (CRS)?
+In a patient receiving epcoritamab who develops fever, hypoxia, and hypotension on day 2 of cycle 1, what are the primary differential diagnoses, and how does the management of Cytokine Release Syndrome differ from standard sepsis management?

 Key Response